SSWConsulting/SSW.Rules.Content/rules/agreements-do-you-know-who-pays-for-bugs/rule.md

 ---
-seoDescription: "Discovering and fixing bugs in software development: understanding who pays for errors and when."
+seoDescription: Discovering and fixing bugs in software development: understanding who pays for errors and when.
 type: rule
 archivedreason:
 title: Agreements - Do you know who pays for 'bugs'?